 The Museology Program requires the following for completion of the Master of Arts in Museology degree.
-The Museology Program has recently undergone the process of revising the curriculum to respond to dramatic and important changes which the museum field is undergoing.
 Research from a variety of disciplines continues to extend and expand what we know about learning and about museum practice.
-Our new curriculum reflects these changes and provides our students with more control and flexibility over their academic experience in preparation for a meaningful career.
+Our curriculum reflects these changes and provides our students with control and flexibility over their academic experience in preparation for a meaningful career.
 All information on this page is available in the Museology Student Handbooks.

 - All students must complete the required list of courses for a minimum total of 60 credits (see Required Courses below).

 - A minimum cumulative GPA (grade point average) of 3.00 is required for a graduate degree at the University of Washington.